Bass Groove & Harmony in Action: Student Submissions

 submit their interpretation

-This process develops a skill most bass players struggle with:
+This process develops a skill most bass players never fully acquire:

 What This Looks Like in Practice